khanu263/SunCycleWallpaper/README.md

 ### License

-This repository is under the MIT License -- see [LICENSE.md](LICENSE.md) for full details.
+This repository is under the GNU GPLv3 license -- see [COPYING](COPYING) for full details.